Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 So by default it would load `Config.xlsx`  from the test framework root, but in the RapiseLauncher mode it will open the config file from the temp location where everything is downloaded.
 And if Test Set has file `Config.xlsx` attached then will be used to read the `Url` property.

+### Parameters Passed from RapiseLauncher to Rapise

+When RapiseLauncher runs a test it passes a bunch of global variables to it.
+Those variables describe project, test set, test case and release scope of the test.

+See this [KB](https://www.inflectra.com/Support/KnowledgeBase/KB543.aspx) article for details.

 ## See Also

 - [Using Rapise with SpiraTest (video)](https://youtu.be/5ybrBQOzez8)